fresh-milkshake/searcher-agent/docs/index.md

 ---
-title: searcher-agent Documentation
+title: research-ai Documentation
 ---

-# searcher-agent
+# research-ai

-Welcome to the documentation for the `searcher-agent` project.
+Welcome to the documentation for the `research-ai` project.

 This site contains an overview, how to get started, usage examples, and a full API reference generated from the source code in `agent/`, `bot/`, and `shared/`.